tomsherborne/learn-python/README.md

 #### Opening the lessons

 Create a folder on your Desktop called `learn-python` to keep all of the lesson files in.
+You can download all lessons from the [LSESU Application Maths Website](http://www.lsesumaths.com/presentations.html).
 You are free to keep the downloaded files in a different place, but you will have to run different commands than below.
 The following commands assume your lessons are all in the folder `Desktop\learn-python`.

 Each lesson is a Jupyter Notebok `.ipynb` file, this is an interactive environment to test and run Python code line by line, To open the lesson file, open Command Prompt/PowerShell and run the following commands: